 We recognize commission revenue when our commission is reported to us by a health insurance carrier, net of an allowance for future forfeiture amounts payable to carriers due to policy cancellations.
 Commissions are reported to us by a cash payment and commission statement.
 We generally receive these communications simultaneously.
-In instances when we receive the cash payment and commission statement separately and in different accounting periods, we recognize revenue in the period that we receive the earliest communication, provided we receive the second communication corroborating the amount reported in the first communication within ten business days following the end of the accounting period, we recognize revenue in the period the accounting period, we recognize revenue in the period the accounting period, we recognize revenue in the period the second communication is not received within ten business days following the end of the accounting period, we recognize revenue in the period the second communication is received.
+In instances when we receive the cash payment and commission statement separately and in different accounting periods, we recognize revenue in the period that we receive the earliest communication, provided we receive the second communication corroborating the amount reported in the first communication within ten business days following the end of the accounting period.
+If the second corroborating communication is not received within ten business days following the end of the accounting period, we recognize revenue in the period the second communication is received.
 We use the data in the commission statement to identify the members for which we are receiving a commission payment and the amount received for each member, and to estimate our allowance for forfeitures.
 Commission override payments, which are recognized on the same basis as premium commissions, are generally reported to us in a more irregular pattern than premium commissions.
 As a result, our revenue for a particular quarter could be higher or lower than expectations due to the timing of the reporting of commission override payments.

-Revenue attributable to individual and family product offerings in the three months ended March 31, 2008 and 2009 represented approximately 87% and 90% of our commission revenue, respectively.
+Revenue attributable to individual and family product offerings represented approximately 90% of our commission revenue in the three and six months ended June 30, 2009, and represented approximately 87% of our commission revenue in the three and six months ended June 30, 2008.
 We define individual and family product offerings as major medical individual and family health insurance plans, which does not include small business, short-term major medical, stand-alone dental, life and student health insurance product offerings.

 In addition to the commission revenue we derive from the sale of health insurance products, we derive revenue from our online sponsorship advertising program and from licensing the use of our ecommerce technology.
 Our sponsorship advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
 In return, we are typically paid a monthly fee and a performance fee based on metrics such as submitted or approved health insurance applications.
 Our technology licensing business allows carriers to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
 Typically, we are paid a one-time implementation fee, which we recognize on a straight-line basis over the estimated term of the customer relationship (generally the initial term of the agreement), commencing once the technology is available for use by the third party.
 In addition, we typically generate revenue based on performance criteria that are either measured based on data tracked by us, or based on data tracked by the third party.
 In instances where the performance criteria data are tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data are tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data are tracked by the third party along with a detailed statement containing the data that is tracked by the third party.
+In instances where the performance criteria data are tracked by the third party, we recognize revenue when the amounts earned are both fixed and determinable and collection is reasonably assured.
+Typically, this occurs through our receipt of a cash payment from the third party along with a detailed statement containing the data that is tracked by the third party.